linode/docs/docs/security/visualize-server-security-on-centos-7-with-an-elastic-stack-and-wazuh/index.md

     The Kibana app installation process takes several minutes to complete and it may appear as though the process has stalled.

-1. By default Kibana only listens on the loopback interface, to configure it to listen on all interfaces, update the `/etc/kibana/kibana.yml` file and uncomment `server.host` and the following value:
+1. By default Kibana only listens on the loopback interface.
+To configure it to listen on all interfaces, update the `/etc/kibana/kibana.yml` file and uncomment `server.host` and the following value:

     {{< file "/etc/kibana/kibana.yml">}}
 # Specifies the address to which the Kibana server will bind.
 IP addresses and host names are both valid values.